-OPPORTUNITIES CHALLENGES Polyester yarn, especially Polyester Filament yarn, remains dominant in the fiber industry structure.
-Although demand for eco-friendly yarn declined in 2024, long-term demand for recycled yarn is still expected to rise.
-Shift of textile and garment orders to Vietnam to leverage advantages in cost, quality, product diversity, responsiveness, flexibility, and Vietnam's ESG achievements.
-Stable geopolitical conditions and lower labor costs than China make Vietnam one of the key sourcing destinations for textiles and garments for the US and EU, alongside India and Bangladesh.
-PET chip costs may decrease due to the expected prolonged downward pressure on oil prices over the next two years.
+- Polyester yarn, especially Polyester Filament yarn, remains dominant in the fiber industry structure.
+Although demand for eco-friendly yarn declined in 2024, long-term demand for recycled yarn is still expected to rise. - Shift of textile and garment orders to Vietnam to leverage advantages in cost, quality, product diversity, responsiveness, flexibility, and Vietnam's ESG achievements. - Stable geopolitical conditions and lower labor costs than China make Vietnam one of the key sourcing destinations for textiles and garments for the US and EU, alongside India and Bangladesh. - PET chip costs may decrease due to the expected prolonged downward pressure on oil prices over the next two years.
 Global oil production is projected to grow faster than demand, with Brent crude oil prices estimated to average \$74 per barrel in 2025 (down 8% from 2024) and further decline by 11% to \$66 per barrel in 2026.

-Economic downturn and declining demand may impact the Company's business operations.
-High-interest rates and weakened consumer spending (reduced budgets), along with a decline in consumer confidence indices.
-Risk of anti-dumping lawsuits in export markets.
-Rising sea freight costs.
-Price competition for recycled yarn from China.
-Bullwhip effect causing upstream businesses to suffer more during market downturns.
-Shorter lead times and stricter product quality requirements.
-Brands demanding lower raw material costs.
-Increasingly stringent environmental protection requirements.
-Pressure from governments and customers to reduce electricity consumption and emissions.
+- Economic downturn and declining demand may impact the Company's business operations. - High-interest rates and weakened consumer spending (reduced budgets), along with a decline in consumer confidence indices. - Risk of anti-dumping lawsuits in export markets. - Rising sea freight costs. - Price competition for recycled yarn from China. - Bullwhip effect causing upstream businesses to suffer more during market downturns. - Shorter lead times and stricter product quality requirements. - Brands demanding lower raw material costs. - Increasingly stringent environmental protection requirements. - Pressure from governments and customers to reduce electricity consumption and emissions.

-Medium- and Long-Term Strategy Until 2027
+3.4 Medium- and Long-Term Strategy Until 2027

-STRENGTHENING INTERNAL CAPABILITIES AND EXPANDING MARKET SHARE OPERATIONAL RISK MANAGEMENT AND SUSTAINABLE DEVELOPMENT RISK MANAGEMENT Invest in environmentally friendly product development, including recycled yarn, colored yarn, and Implement an Internal Audit Mechanism to manage risks, particularly in production operations other specialty fibers. and cost control.
-Enhance internal systems and optimize operational processes to improve production efficiency and • Enhance employee benefits, reward-punishment mechanisms, KPIs, and working conditions to attract and retain skilled, responsible workers. product quality. • Upgrade skill levels for both production management and general workforce. · Regularly improve workforce skills and strengthen training programs for different employee Leverage economies of scale by expanding production capacity by 60,000 tons/year at the new · Mitigate environmental risks by fully adopting sustainable initiatives to reduce non-renewable Unitex plant: energy and clean water consumption.
-Phase 1: +36,000 tons/year (expected to commence commercial operation when all the requisite conditions are met). · Apply the Life Cycle Assessment (LCA) methodology to measure environmental impact, including • Phase 2: +24,000 tons/year.
-CO2 emissions per kilogram of product. · Implement automation and IT solutions to reduce reliance on manual operations and operator • Conduct energy audits and greenhouse gas inventory reports for the Trang Bang and Cu Chi experience (e.g., automated warehouses, POY automation, etc.). • Strictly comply with production standards such as REACH 168, OEKO-TEX 100, GRS, and Acquire new customers for new product lines to capitalize on Unitex's modern machinery and advanced production technology. brand-specific requirements to ensure consumer health and safety.
-Focus on niche markets by developing innovative yarn types with new functionalities, attracting new customer segments, and advancing textile-to-textile recycling. · Competitive pricing strategy: In 2025, CENTURY will lower prices on certain recycled yarn products to increase market share.
+Strengthening Internal Capabilities and Expanding Operational Risk Management and Market Share Sustainable Development Risk Management Invest in environmentally friendly product Implement an Internal Audit development, including recycled yarn, colored Mechanism to manage risks, yarn, and other specialty fibers. production particularly in operations and cost control.

+- Enhance internal systems and optimize operational processes to improve production efficiency and product quality. - Upgrade skill levels for both production management and general workforce. - Leverage economies of scale by expanding production capacity by 60,000 tons/year at the new Unitex plant: - Phase 1: +36,000 tons/year (expected to commence operations in Q2 2025). - Phase 2: +24,000 tons/year. - Implement automation and IT solutions to reduce reliance on manual operations and operator experience (e.g., automated warehouses, POY automation, etc.). - Acquire new customers for new product lines to capitalize on Unitex's modern machinery and advanced production technology. - Focus on niche markets by developing innovative yarn types with new functionalities, attracting new customer segments, and advancing textileto-textile recycling. - Competitive pricing strategy: In 2025, CENTURY will lower prices on certain recycled yarn products to increase market share. - Maximize tax incentives, utilizing Unitex's 0% tax rate for four years.